 …where Pr(a) is the relative observed agreement between two annotators and Pr(e) as the expected agreement between the annotators if each annotator randomly picked a category for each annotation.
 Thus Cohen’s Kappa adjusts for chance to determine how much better the annotators did from chance [4].
 Typically, language processing researchers compare the IAA score to the F1 measure obtained by the system, including all of the papers discussed here except for [8], which uses precision (positive predictive value).

 The F1 is the harmonic mean of precision and recall (sensitivity).
-It is calculated on the basis of the numbers of true positives, false positives, and false negatives in a system’s output:
+It is calculated on the basis of the numbers of true positives (TP), false positives (FP), and false negatives (FN) in a system’s output:

 F1= 2PRP+R, Fα= (α+1)PRαP+R

+With:

+Precision P= TPFP+TP, Recall R= TPFN+TP

 In the case of annotating linguistic data, it is often the case that the expected chance agreement (Pr(e) in the formula for kappa) is effectively zero, since there is no clear definition of what would count as a false positive, e.g. in the case of any task that requires the labelling of boundaries, such as in named entity recognition or any task involving scope (e.g. syntactic analysis).
-When this is the case, kappa is equivalent to F-measure, and this observation is the justification for their comparison here [XXcite Hripcsak].
+When this is the case, kappa is equivalent to F-measure, and this observation is the justification for their comparing F-measure to IAA [XXcite Hripcsak].

 Methods